giniedp/nw-buddy/README.md

 Run `yarn build` to compile the web and build the electron app.
 The resulting `.exe` is written to `releases/nw-buddy [VERSION].exe`

 Run `yarn ng build --base-href /` for a pure web build (wihtout electron).
 Result is written to `dist/web`

+## Building with docker

+Run `yarn docker:build` to build the web app and the docker container.
+The container is named `nw-buddy:latest` Run `yarn docker:start` to start the container.
+Navigate to `http://0.0.0.0:4200`